tohyuting/tp/docs/DeveloperGuide.md

     Steps 1a1-1a2 are repeated until the data entered is valid. <br>
     Use case resumes from step 2.

 * 1b.
-The command supplied is not in the correct format.
+The command supplied is not in the valid format.

   * 1b1.
-CLI-nic shows an error message and the correct format, along with examples of the correct usage.
+CLI-nic shows an error message and the valid format, along with examples of the valid usage.
   * 1b2.
 User enters a new command.

-    Steps 1b1-1b2 are repeated until the command format is correct. <br>
+    Steps 1b1-1b2 are repeated until the command format is valid. <br>
     Use case resumes from step 2.

 * 1c.
 An existing macro with the same alias as the one supplied is found.